gianarb/gianarb.github.com/_posts/2015-06-25-zendframework-console-app.markdown

 ## Bootstrap

-Applications' entrypoint, in this moment is very simple and it requires features..
+The Application's entrypoints are just example and they require few changes.
-In first we can move on the version into the parameters.php configuration file, same stuff for 'app' the application's name..
+First we have to change the version in the parameters.php configuration file and also change the application name `'app'` to what fits.
-Ro load configurations from different sources I will use `Zend\Config`, very good component IMO.
+To load configurations from different sources I will use the well known `Zend\Config` component.

 {% highlight php %}
 <?php